Contrasting Ozon (OZON) & Its Peers

-Ozon (NASDAQ: OZON) is one of 39 public companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its competitors?
-We will compare Ozon to related companies based on the strength of its profitability, valuation, analyst recommendations, risk, dividends, earnings and institutional ownership.
+Ozon (NASDAQ: OZON) is one of 39 public companies in the “Catalog & mail-order houses” industry, but how does it contrast to its peers?
+We will compare Ozon to related businesses based on the strength of its risk, earnings, valuation, institutional ownership, profitability, analyst recommendations and dividends.

 Profitability

-This table compares Ozon and its competitors’ net margins, return on equity and return on assets.
+This table compares Ozon and its peers’ net margins, return on equity and return on assets.

 |Net Margins